 Filey walks and wildlife

-Bird watching around Filey is popular and the Brigg is one of the most best places along with Filey Dams and nearby Bempton cliffs.
+Bird watching around Filey is popular and the Brigg is one of the best places along with Filey Dams.
+Another popular thing to do is to visit nearby Bempton cliffs.
+They rise over 300ft vertically out of the sea and the bird life is magnificent.
 The Brig is also a good lookout place for marine mammals such as seals porpoises dolphins and even whales.
 This is because there is fairly deep water and strong tides close to the Brigg which attracts fish of all sizes making the Brigg a mecca for anglers and nature lovers.
 Filey is also very popular with all sorts of walkers and is where two long distance walks meet: the Cleveland Way and the Wolds Way.
 The country park provides close and easy parking for walks on the Brig and cliff top.

 Another thing that is unique about Filey is its shopping.
 It is not quite big enough to attract many of the big chains.
 This allows many of the smaller local traders to flourish.
 There are butchers, bakers, greengrocers, newsagents, grocers and some small supermarkets as well as a Tesco.
 There is also a large independent store Dixons selling everything from clothes, shoes, diy, electrical goods, household goods.
 You can even hire mobility scooters.
 There are of course cafes, coffee shops, pubs and fish and chip shops.
 The shopping area is quite concentrated and within easy walking distance of Hope Cottages holiday accommodation.